-NOTE: To remove the alarm when the Tamper-Resist tab is engaged, press down on the Tamper-Resist tab, and rotate the alarm off of the bracket (see figure 5B).
+NOTE: To remove the alarm when the tamper resist tab is engaged, press down on the tamper resist tab, and rotate the alarm off of the bracket (see Figure 6B).

-This alarm also has a battery carrier Tamper-Resist feature, which helps prevent the battery carrier from being opened.
-This feature is effective in preventing the removal of the battery from this device.
+This alarm also has a battery carrier tamper resist feature, which helps prevent the battery carrier from being opened.
+This feature is effective in preventing the removal of the battery from this device (which will render the unit inoperable during the loss of AC power).

-To activate the battery carrier Tamper-Resist feature, remove the unit from the trim and locate the small cut-out in the middle of the product label on the back of the unit.
-With a small screwdriver, or similar tool, slide the switch towards the top of the label. (see Figure 6)

-The Tamper-Resist feature is now

-active and the battery carrier can not be opened until the tamper resist feature is deactivated.
+To activate the battery carrier tamper resist feature, remove the unit from the trim plate, disconnect the AC quick connector and locate the small cut-out in the middle of the product label on the back of the unit.
+With a small screwdriver, or similar tool, slide the switch towards the top of the label (see Figure 7).
+The tamper resist feature is now active and the battery carrier cannot be opened until the tamper resist feature is deactivated.

-NOTE: Before activating the battery carrier Tamper-Resist feature, make sure a fresh battery is installed in the unit and that the battery carrier is properly closed.
-If the battery carrier Tamper-Resist feature is activated while the battery carrier is open, the battery carrier will not close and the unit will be inoperable.
+NOTE: Before activating the battery carrier tamper resist feature, make sure a fresh battery is installed in the unit and that the battery carrier is properly closed.
+If the battery carrier tamper resist feature is activated while the battery carrier is open, the battery carrier will not close and the unit will be inoperable during the loss of AC power.

-To deactivate the battery carrier Tamper-Resist, in order to change the smoke alarm battery, remove the unit from the trim plate (see Smoke Alarm Tamper-Resist Feature if activated), and locate the small cut-out in the middle of the product label.
+To deactivate the battery carrier tamper resist, in order to change the smoke alarm battery, remove the unit from the trim plate (see Smoke Alarm Tamper Resist Feature if activated), disconnect the AC quick connector and locate the small cut-out in the middle of the product label.
 Using a screwdriver, or similar tool, slide the switch towards the bottom of the product label.
 The battery carrier can now be opened and the battery changed.